Arkansas’s 303(d) List Overview

 The waterbody is impaired, or one or more water quality standards may not be attained.
 Waterbodies in Category 5 will be prioritized as:

-- Truly impaired; develop a Total Maximum Daily Load (TMDL) or other corrective action(s) for the listed parameter(s).
+- Truly impaired; develop a TMDL or other corrective action(s) for the listed parameter(s).

-- Waters currently not attaining standards, but may be de-listed with future revisions to APC&EC Regulation No. 2, the state water quality standards; or
+- Waters currently not attaining standards, but may be de-listed with future revisions to APC&EC Rule No. 2, the state water quality standards; or

 - Waters which are impaired by point source discharges and future permit restrictions are expected to correct the problem(s).